 How to buy a business and get approved for financing

 Are you thinking about financing the purchase of an existing business?
 Are you considering selling your business?
-This article will give you some food-for-thought when seeking a loan to buy a business and some suggestions to think about from both perspectives (the buyer and the seller).
+When seeking a loan to buy a business here are some important considerations to think about from both a buyers and seller perspective.
 Although negotiations can be a challenge, both parties really can work together to create a win-win situation.
+Consider the following…

 - Is the seller’s business attractive to banks for financing?

 - Bank underwriters and SBA criteria for an acquisition.

 - Collateral, downpayment and reserves needed to finance a business acquisition.

 - Downpayment amount when buying a business (no real estate).